Here are Debt.com's favorite personal finance posts from other places this week — no Y chromosomes allowed

-From Financegirl — It’s wedding season, “and if we didn’t know it by the photos on Facebook, we would know it by looking at our bank accounts,” laments blog owner Natalie.
-While some of her tips are basic (“Shop sales and outlets”), the most important is in your head: Say “no” without feeling bad.
-Natalie even proposes creating a wedding budget — not for your own wedding, but for all those you’re thinking of attending.
+From Financegirl — It’s wedding season.
+“And if we didn’t know it by the photos on Facebook, we would know it by looking at our bank accounts,” laments blog owner Natalie.
+While some of her tips are basic (“Shop sales and outlets”), the most important is in your head.
+Say “no” without feeling bad.
+Natalie even proposes creating a wedding budget for all those you’re thinking of inviting.

 From The Frugal Girl — OK, this isn’t deep financial advice, but it’s damn funny.
 Blog owner Kristen cooked banana chocolate chip muffins in a nonstick pan and a “plain old muffin tin.”
 Guess which one stuck and which didn’t?
 “Nonstick performance goes kaput in a disgustingly short amount of time,” she says.

 From Girl Meets Debt — The unnamed owner of this blog says she’s “just your typical 29 year old girlie Girl.”
 Whatever that means.
 But she adds, “I’m that Girl who has over 758 different lotions in her bathroom cabinet and 139 assorted lip glosses.”
-So when she offers coconut-related recipes for hair masks, I believe her even if I’ll never do it myself.
+So when she offers coconut recipes for hair masks, I believe her even if I’ll never do it myself.
 Although she adds, “Normal shaving cream has a lot of chemicals in it.
 Coconut oil is much more natural and will leave you with smooth, silky legs.”
 Wonder if that works on beards.

 From TaxMama Tax Quips — Eva Rosenberg is “the original TaxMama,” which implies she’s spawned imitators.
 While she stresses her site is “not a replacement for a real tax professional,” she offers some pithy advice.
 Her answer to this question was my favorite.
 “Taxpayer paid off her student loan using a home equity line of credit (HELOC).
 Is the interest still deductible?”
 The answer is no, but the explanation is interesting.

 Article last modified on August 16, 2017.
 Published by Debt.com, LLC .
 Mobile users may also access the AMP Version: This week around the web: Women edition - AMP.